apache/opendal/core/src/docs/rfcs/1735_operation_extension.md

 let bs = o.read_with(op).await?;
 ```

-Also, we will support some non-standard but widely users features like `response-content-disposition`:
+Also, we will support some non-standard but widely used features like `response-content-disposition`:

 ```rust
 let op = OpRead::default().